ml-toolkits/mlflavors/examples/orbit/README.md

 # Orbit Example

-This example trains a Bayesian `ETS` model using the iclaims dataset which contains the weekly initial claims for US unemployment benefits against a few related Google trend queries from Jan 2010 - June 2018.
+This example trains an `orbit` Bayesian ETS model using the iclaims dataset which contains the weekly initial claims for US unemployment benefits against a few related Google trend queries from Jan 2010 - June 2018.